zachvalenta/jvns.ca/content/post/2017-02-12-generative-adversarial-networks.markdown

 some.
 [The Unreasonable Effectiveness of Recurrent Neural Networks](http://karpathy.github.io/2015/05/21/rnn-effectiveness/) is a great read here.

+It doesn't seem trivial at all to figure out what weird art things will work, though -- they had to do a surprising-to-me mathematical operation to define the style/texture of a painting (this weird Gram matrix thing where you take all these inner products).

 If you want to know more about the exact mathematical details you should read the paper!
-I found it pretty readable. (though this depends if you consider partial derivatives readable or not :)).
+I found it kinda readable, though I still don't really understand how they thought of the style definition. (though this depends if you consider partial derivatives readable or not :)).
 I've probably gotten something wrong in here because I'm still pretty new to neural networks but I think this is about right.
 Let me know if I've said something wrong!